Ralph Ungermann: Founding Ungermann-Bass

 In 1979, Ungermann and a former Zilog employee named Charlie Bass founded Ungermann-Bass (U-B), one of the first companies to specialize in networking.
 With the aid of new engineers and marketing experts, the company closed its first round of venture capital financing of $1.5 Million.
 Ungermann expanded the company in a vast variety of fields by acquiring other companies such as Amdax in January 1983 and Linkware in February 1986.

 Due to stock market crash of 1987, the company's financial status was devastated.
 Thinking that it was necessary to get under a big computer manufacturer to stabilize the company and reach to bigger clients, Ungermann pursued talks with Tandem Computers.
 In February 1988 Tandem acquired U-B for $260 Million.
 Ungermann became a vice-president and board member of Tandem.

 Later life and death

 In 1993 Ralph led the foundation of a company that developed online videoconference software called First Virtual Communications.
-In 1997 they changed their name to FVC.com and went public on the Nasdaq exchange in April of 1998 under the stock symbol FVCX.
+In 1997 they changed their name to FVC.com and went public on the Nasdaq exchange in April 1998 under the stock symbol FVCX.

 In 2003 he was among founders of a Chinese investment company called China Seed LLC.

 Ralph died on June 2, 2015, due to lewy body dementia and his remains were cremated at Fernwood Funeral Home on June 28.